© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Earthworks at Old Park is a scheduled monument protected by Historic England under reference 1002047.
 View the official record →

-Earthworks at Old Park is an ancient monument located in Middlesex, England, comprising defensive or boundary earthworks of probable medieval date.
+Earthworks at Old Park is a scheduled ancient monument located in Middlesex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002047.

 Earthworks at Old Park is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002047.